 $95 members/$110 others San Francisco

-“When you truly believe a story or poem is finished–the best it can be–it’s time to introduce it to the world,” says writer and editor Jenny Pritchett.
-In this info-packed class, Jenny will tell you what you need to know about submitting your work to literary journals and contests, and applying for residency programs.
+“When you truly believe a poem or short story is finished–the best it can be–it’s time to introduce it to the world,” says writer and editor Jenny Pritchett.
+In this info-packed class, Jenny will tell you what you need to know about submitting your work to print and online literary journals, anthologies and contests, as well as how to apply for residency programs.